LeonarddeR/tiflotecniaVoices/readme.md

-# Tiflotechnia Voices for NVDA Documentation
+# Tiflotecnia Voices for NVDA Documentation

 ## Welcome

-Thank you for choosing Tiflotechnia for your text to speech needs.
+Thank you for choosing Tiflotecnia for your text to speech needs.
 You are about to experience the best in high-quality multilingual, responsive and natural speech synthesis.
 This documentation will familiarize you with all of the features this addon has to offer.

 ## System Requirements